Aptly Intelligence

 completestatus - Your endpoint must respond with a

-2xxstatus code within 15 seconds - If your endpoint is unavailable or returns a non-2xx status, Aptly retries 3 times with exponential backoff (delays of 5s, 30s, 120s)
+2xxstatus code within 15 seconds - If your endpoint is unavailable or returns a non-2xx status, Aptly retries up to 3 times after the initial attempt, with backoff delays of 5 seconds, 30 seconds, and 120 seconds between attempts (4 total attempts).

-- After 3 failed attempts, no further retries are made — retrieve results via polling instead
+- After 4 failed attempts, no further retries are made.
+Retrieve results via polling instead.

 Webhook payload